jzerbe/jzerbe.github.com/_posts/2021-03-21-family-wealth-office.md

 <hr />

 ## Practicum
-Please contact me at <jzerbe@vraidsys.com> for assistance in setting up your family wealth office.
+Please send an email to <{{ site.program.business.vraidsys }}> for assistance in setting up your family wealth office.
 We will guide you through the exact steps and offer templates for:
 1. Opening a virtual office
 2. Filing with the Secretary of State